Personal Resources

 “Just in time for Easter, the story of a blind state leader who is giving up his office to join the Jesuits.”

 • What Would Jesus Do About Inequality?
-Molly Worthen
+Molly Worthen.

-• Occupy Yourself, Line Goguen-Hughes
+• Occupy Yourself, Line Goguen-Hughes.

 • Will Gen-Z Save the World?
-David Brooks
+David Brooks.

 • Educating Lawyers to Meditate?
-By Rhonda Magee
+Rhonda Magee.

 • What’s So Good About Original Sin?
-By Crispin Sartwell
+By Crispin Sartwell.

-• Religion, Spirituality, and the 2020 Election, Wade Lee Hudson
+• Religion, Spirituality, and the 2020 Election, Wade Lee Hudson.

 Audio